 OI is the total number of outstanding contracts that are held by market participants at the end of each day.
 Open interest measures the total level of activity into the futures market.
 It can also be defined as the total number of futures contracts or option contracts that have not yet been exercised (squared off), expired.

-Open interest applies primarily to the futures market.
+The primary application of the role of open interest is in futures market.
 OI, or the total number of open contracts on a security, is often used to confirm trends and trend reversals for futures and options contracts.
 OI measures the flow of money into the futures market.
 For each seller of a futures contract there must be a buyer of that contract.

 Thus a seller and a buyer combine to create only one contract.
 Therefore, to determine the total open interest for any given market we need only to know the totals from one side or the other, buyers or sellers, not the sum of both.